Meromorphic higher-genus integration kernels via convolution over homology cycles: Lowest rank case

 \begin{proof} To prove Theorem 1, we consider the combination, \bea g^I{}_J(x,y) - \oint _{\mA^I} \om_J(t) \, \p_x \ln { E(x,y) \over E(x,t)} \eea The pole of $g^I{}_J(x,y)$ in $x$ at $y$ with residue $\delta^I_J$ is cancelled by the pole of $\delta ^I_J \, \p_x \ln E(x,y)$ so that the combination in (\ref{3.gE}) is holomorphic in $x$ and $y$.
 Its monodromies in $x,y$ around $\mA$ cycles vanish, while its monodromies in $y$ around $\mB$ cycles vanish by combining (\ref{2.mongy}) with the second line in (\ref{sigmamonod}).
 To evaluate the monodromy in $x$ around $\mB$ cycles of (\ref{3.gE}), we need to take into account two effects, namely, \begin{itemize} \itemsep 0in \item[(i)] the monodromy of the integrand as $x \to \mB_L \cdot x$; \item[(ii)] the contribution from the pole in the variable $t$ at $x$ as $x \to \mB_L \cdot x$ crosses the $\mA^I$ cycle in the formulas of (\ref{3.thm.1}) and (\ref{3.gE}), as illustrated in figure \ref{fig:2}. \end{itemize} The contribution from (i) vanishes because the $\mB$ monodromies (\ref{sigmamonod}) of the prime forms cancel from the ratio in (\ref{3.gE}).
 The contribution of (ii) is given by the residue of the integrand in $t$ at $x$ which by $\mJ(\mA^I, \mB_L) = \delta ^I_L$ evaluates to $ - 2 \pi i \delta ^I_L \om _J(x)$ and cancels the monodromy of $g^I{}_J(x,y)$ in $x$ given in (\ref{2.mongx}).
 Accordingly, the $\mA^I$ integral over $ \p_x \ln E(x,t)$ in (\ref{3.thm.1}) creates a branch cut in the variable $x\in \Sigma$ as expected for $g^{I}{}_J(x,y)$.

 \sm

 Putting all together we conclude that (\ref{3.gE}) is independent of $y$ since it is a single-valued holomorphic scalar in $y \in \Sigma$ and that it must be a linear combination of the $\om_K(x)$ forms since it is a single-valued holomorphic $(1,0)$ form in $x \in \Sigma$.
-The corresponding coefficients are fixed by imposing the $\mA$ periods of (\ref{1.per.g}) at $r=1$, which gives the last term of (\ref{3.thm.1}) and completes the proof of Theorem~1. \end{proof}
+The corresponding coefficients are fixed by imposing the $\mA$ periods of (\ref{1.per.g}) at $r=1$, which gives the last term of (\ref{3.thm.1}) and completes the proof of Theorem~1.
+Note that the $\mA^K$ period of $\oint_{\mA^I} \omega_J(t) \p_x \ln \frac{E(x,y)}{E(x,t)}$ with respect to $x$ evaluates to $2\pi i \delta^{IK}_J$ since the point $x$ in the integrand of (\ref{3.thm.1}) is in the interior of $D$ in figure \ref{fig:1} and must be moved across the contour for $t$ to make the expression (\ref{1.per.g}) for the $\mA$-period applicable. \end{proof}

-By decomposing $g^I{}_J(x,y) = \varpi ^I{}_J(x) - \delta ^I_J \chi(x,y)$ into its trace part $\chi(x,y)$ and its $y$-independent traceless part $\varpi ^I{}_J(x)$ subject to $\varpi ^K{}_K(x)=0$, we readily obtain an expressions for the trace, \bea \chi(x,y) = -{ 1 \over h} \p_x \ln \Big ( E(x,y)^h \sigma(x) \Big ) - {\pi i \over h} \sum _{K=1} ^h \om_K(x) \eea Here, the Fay form $\sigma (x)$ is a multiple-valued, holomorphic, nowhere vanishing $( {h \over 2}, 0)$ form defined in \cite{Fay:1973} by, \bea \ln \sigma (x) = - \sum _{K=1}^h \oint _{\mA^K} \om_K(t) \ln E(x,t) \eea
+By decomposing $g^I{}_J(x,y) = \varpi ^I{}_J(x) - \delta ^I_J \chi(x,y)$ into its trace part $\chi(x,y)$ and its $y$-independent traceless part $\varpi ^I{}_J(x)$ subject to $\varpi ^K{}_K(x)=0$, we readily obtain an expressions for the trace, \bea \chi(x,y) = -{ 1 \over h} \p_x \ln \Big ( E(x,y)^h \sigma(x) \Big ) + {\pi i \over h} \sum _{K=1} ^h \om_K(x) \eea Here, the Fay form $\sigma (x)$ is a multiple-valued, holomorphic, nowhere vanishing $( {h \over 2}, 0)$ form defined in \cite{Fay:1973} by, \bea \ln \sigma (x) = - \sum _{K=1}^h \oint _{\mA^K} \om_K(t) \ln E(x,t) \eea